s5uishida/install_vpp_upf_dpdk/README.md

 <a id="install_vpp_packages"></a>

-#### Install the built packages
+#### Install the built VPP packages

-If you want to install the built binary packages, first install the following dependent packages.
+If you want to install the built VPP packages, first install the following dependent packages.
 ```
 # apt install libnl-route-3-200 libhyperscan-dev
 ```
-Then install the built packages.
+Then install the VPP packages.
 ```
 # cd build-root
 # dpkg -i *.deb